getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/overview.md

 -   Secret Key = `secret`
 -   Project ID = `1`

-The resulting POST request would then transmit to:
+The resulting POST request for a plain JSON payload would then transmit to:

 ```
 'https://sentry.example.com/api/1/store/'